 Currently we have no restrictions in place in relation to Coronavirus.
 If you do have any issues in relation to Covid and our services, please contact the relevant team.

 Some helpful advice to protect yourself from fraud

-Criminals use exceptional circumstances, like the current COVID-19 situation, as a chance to pose as employees of a genuine organisation, such as building society / bank staff and police officers and target you for fraud scams.
+Criminals will use many exceptional circumstances, such as the recent COVID-19 situation, as a chance to pose as employees of a genuine organisation, such as building society / bank staff and police officers and target you for fraud scams.

 They often use pressure tactics to stop you thinking about want they want you to do for them.
-To be clear, a building society will never:
+To be clear, the Society will never: